-Gain valuable skills working in a cross-cultural development environment by working with World Renew (formerly the Christian Reformed World Relief Committee or CRWRC) for a semester.
-In the internship program, you'll earn 12 hours of academic credit while preparing for a career in development work and nurturing a commitment to life-long service.
+Gain valuable skills working in a cross-cultural development environment by working with World Renew (formerly the Christian Reformed World Relief Committee or CRWRC) for a semester (4 months).
+In the semester internship program, you'll earn 12 hours of academic credit while preparing for a career in development work and nurturing a commitment to life-long service.

 To apply for IDS 359, you must be working toward a major or minor in international development studies.
 At the time of the internship, you should have: